There are 10 (or More!) Important Tools Every Business Owner Should Have

 Web Analytics Evangelist Avinash Kaushik recommends Google Analytics.
 He even provides custom report templates.
 And yes, they’re free.

 Determine your desired outcomes before you get started.
 Do you want your customers to sign up for a mailing list, join a group, take care of their own help desk problems, buy something, or something else?

 Paint a picture of what success looks like to you.
-Five per week?
-Five hundred?
-Or maybe it’s five thousand?
+Six per week?
+Six hundred?
+Or maybe it’s six thousand?

 Once you have a benchmark, you can start to determine whether you are succeeding, or not.
 All goals should be from MARS: